 Revenue Forecasting Incentive ("RFI"): The AMP7 framework includes an incentive which replaces and is very similar to the previous wholesale revenue correction mechanism ("WRFIM") and provides an incentive to set tariffs so as to closely recover the allowed revenue whilst also providing a protection mechanism so that any over or under recovery of revenue can be carried forward to the next year.
 Revenue forecasting errors of between ± 2 per cent. of allowed revenue attract no penalties.
-Should forecasting errors exceed 2 per cent., a penalty interest rate is applied to the amount of the error and this interest charge will be deducted from allowed revenue at the price review in 2019.
-In the case where forecasting errors exceeded 6 per cent. of allowed revenue, TWUL would have to furnish an explanation to Ofwat in addition to incurring the penalty interest rate charge.
+Should forecasting errors exceed 2 per cent., a penalty rate is applied to the amount of the error and this penalty charge will be deducted from allowed revenue with the usual two-year lag i.e. penalties relating to forecasting errors in 2020/21 would reduce allowed revenue in 2022/23.
+In the case where forecasting errors exceeded 6 per cent. of allowed revenue, TWUL would have to furnish an explanation to Ofwat in addition to incurring the penalty rate charge.